 Cons:

-Avast is one of the better known free anti-malware utilities on the Mac, and with good reason.
-It works well and has plenty of features like a built-in password manager and a tool that scans incoming email attachments.
+Avast is one of the better-known free antimalware utilities on the Mac, and not for nothing.
+It works well and has plenty of features, like a built-in password manager and a tool that scans incoming email attachments.
 It has very little impact on system resources, but it does frequently prompt to upgrade to the paid-for version, which can be annoying.

 Pros: